celery/celery/docs/faq.rst

 Redis as a broker won't perform as well as an AMQP broker, but the combination RabbitMQ as broker and Redis as a result store is commonly used.
-If you have strict reliability requirements you are encouraged to use RabbitMQ or another AMQP broker.
-Some transports also uses polling, so they are likely to consume more resources.
-However, if you for some reason are not able to use AMQP, feel free to use these alternatives.
+If you have strict reliability requirements you're encouraged to use RabbitMQ or another AMQP broker.
+Some transports also uses polling, so they're likely to consume more resources.
+However, if you for some reason aren't able to use AMQP, feel free to use these alternatives.
 They will probably work fine for most use cases, and note that the above points are not specific to Celery; If using Redis/database as a queue worked fine for you before, it probably will now.
 You can always upgrade later